anitangeri/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves all files beginning with uppercase
+clean files ending with a character